 National Heart Centre Singapore (NHCS), a member of the

-“There are many unknown factors which increase the risk of a heart attack.
-What we don’t know, we cannot prevent or treat.
-But what we do know is that if he had not changed his lifestyle, his risk of a heart attack would have been higher, and one may have occurred much earlier.”
+SingHealth group, shares, "There are many unknown factors which increase the risk of a heart attack.
+What we do not know, we cannot prevent or treat.
+But what we do know is that maintaining a healthy and active lifestyle is key for prevention.”

 Atherosclerosis – commonly known as the hardening of the arteries – is still something of a mystery.
 Exact causes are unknown but doctors say that unhealthy habits, such as heavy smoking and a fatty diet, greatly increase a person’s risk of developing it.

-“When plaque builds up in an artery, it narrows the artery and reduces blood flow,” said Dr Wong.
+“When plaque builds up in an artery, it narrows the artery and reduces blood flow,” explains Dr Wong.
 Plaque builds up when cholesterol, white blood cells, calcium and other substances accumulate on an artery wall.
-In time, the plaque could break off, causing a blood clot.
+In time, the plaque can break off, causing a blood clot.
 If the clot is large enough, it can block blood flow through a coronary artery and cause a heart attack.

 When the plaque build-up in the artery suddenly ruptures, platelets in the blood will rapidly cover up the rupture, leading to a clot forming, which narrows the artery further.
 If blood flow is completely blocked, the affected muscle loses its oxygen supply and a heart attack occurs.
 If the blockage is not opened within 12 hours, the muscle supplied by that artery will be irreversibly damaged.
 Depending on its severity, a heart attack could lead to death.